cs-onah/neo4j-data-abstraction/README.md

 ## Problem Statement

-For this project, users are provided with a canvas with which they are to illustrate the structure or operation of their business.
-The data from this canvas is stored in a graph database called Neo4j allowing for a more dynamic data structure and more flexible queries.
+For the Reqarchi project, users are provided with a canvas with which they are to illustrate the structure or operation of their business.
+The data from this canvas is to be stored in a graph database called Neo4j allowing for a more dynamic data structure and more flexible queries.

-However, the user input on the canvas might be an abstraction of how the data is to be represented on the graph database.
+The state of this canvas (including the entities, their positions, and their connections) is to be stored in a database for easy retrieval and editing.
 This repo explores the different ways to store the data from the canvas while maintaining a layer of abstraction between the user input on the canvas and the data stored in the graph database.

-This abstraction is necessary to avoid overwhelming the users with the complex structure of the graph database.
+This abstraction might be necessary to avoid overwhelming the users with the complex structure of the graph database.

 ## Considerations